 Are residential garages included in gross internal floorspace?

 How is CIL charged when a site is demolished and a new site erected?

 CIL will be payable on the new floorspace minus the demolished area, providing the site was in lawful use for six months in the last three years.
 If the new development has a lesser floorspace than the existing buildings then no CIL will be payable.
 For further information on how we calculate CIL please visit the CIL Charges and calculating CIL page.

 What classes as commencement?

 Development is commenced when material operations are begun.
 These are defined within Regulation 56 of the Town and Country Planning Act 1990.
 Operations include any construction work, demolition, digging of a trench for foundations, laying of underground pipes or mains to the foundations, layout or construction of roads or any change of use in the land.
-Development is also begun when a new use is instituted.
+Development is also begun when a new use is implemented.
 You should refer to the TPCA 1990 for further details.

 Is change of use liable for CIL?

-A planning application for the change of use of an existing building will not be liable to CIL unless it involves an extension which provides 100 square metres or more of additional floorspace, or involves the creation of a new dwelling even when it is below 100 square metres.
-For example, a conversion of a barn to a dwelling would constitute the creation of a new dwelling, if the barn has been in use for at least six months in the past three years before development was permitted.
+A planning application for the change of use of an existing building will not be liable to CIL unless it involves an extension which provides 100 square metres or more of additional floorspace, or involves the creation of a new dwelling /annex even when it is below 100 square metres.
+For example, a conversion of a barn to a dwelling would constitute the creation of a new dwelling, if the barn has been in lawful use for at least six months in the past three years before development was permitted.

 If a building has not been in lawful use for a period of at least six months in the three years running up to the day planning permission is granted the development will be liable for CIL.
-However parts of that building that have not been in lawful use, and are to be retained as part of the chargeable development, can still be taken into account if the intended use matches a use that could have been lawfully carried out without requiring a new planning permission.
+However, parts of that building that have not been in lawful use, and are to be retained as part of the chargeable development, can still be taken into account if the intended use matches a use that could have been lawfully carried out without requiring a new planning permission.
 Regulation 40 applies here.